Identifiers/spec/README.md

 In practice, identifiers are serialized strings that must be interpreted, parsed, encoded and decoded along software system pathways.
 They transit multiple systems, in many kinds of mediums like JSON, emails and log files.
 Software that must interpret this data along the way has to know how to consume the identifier and interpret it's value.

-To illustrate this problem, consider a string identifer encoded with [Base64](https://en.wikipedia.org/wiki/Base64).
+To illustrate this problem, consider a string identifier encoded with [Base64](https://en.wikipedia.org/wiki/Base64).
 The generator of the identifier needs to convert their identifier value into a byte array or string.
 It transforms this array into Base64 and sends or stores this result.
 Later, another application encounters this Base64 string, and then must make several determinations:

 1. Is this string encoded?
 2. If so, how should it be decoded?
 3. Once decoded into a byte array, should it be transformed into another data structure?
 4. Once it is transformed, what are the semantics of the value?

-This process is hard, error-prone and the source of many bugs, failures, and other negative outcomes.
 The developer must find a source of truth to answer their questions about this multi-step process.
 Often docs are out-of-date, the developers are unavailable, or they provide incorrect guidance.
+This process is hard, error-prone and the source of many bugs, failures, and other negative outcomes.

 The Identifiers project hopes to tackle this problem by defining sharable identifier types that can be applied across software domains.
-It intends to make it simple to convert a data identifier into a string, transmit it or store it, and then allow a different application convert the encodded identifier into a semantic data value for processing.
+It intends to make it simple to convert a data identifier into a string, transmit it or store it, and then allow a different application convert the encoded identifier into a semantic data value for processing.

 # Identifier Types